kenjennings/Atari-Breakout76/README08Memory.md

 **Overall Modular Design**

-As a matter of program design, each modular feature will place its code in files separated by purpose.
+Each feature will place its code and data in files separated by purpose.
 The main source file is responsible for establishing the program address or other supporting values, and then the main source file includes each of the other modules.
+The kinds of files needed for a feature depend on the memory organization required for the data or the code.
+The discussion below outlines the kinds of memory and assembly code that a feature may use.

 **Organizing Memory**

 Everything resides in memory -- the program, the variables and data, the graphics images, etc.  Program memory arranged to fit the 6502 CPU preferences results in smaller, faster code.
-Additionally, the custom graphics hardware in the Atari accesses memory directly and it requires the data for graphics features be arranged in specific ways.
+Additionally, the custom graphics hardware in the Atari accesses memory directly and requires the data for graphics features arranged in specific manners.

 Recall that a 16-bit address must be described using two bytes of information.
 The low byte, value 0 to 255, and the high byte, value 0 to 255.
 Multiply the high byte by 256, and add the low byte to specify an address.

-Memory address $0000 to $00FF all have the high byte $00.
-The relationship of the 256 memory locations with the same high byte is called a "Page", so this memory with the high byte value $00 is referred to as "Page Zero".
+Memory addresses $0000 to $00FF all have the high byte $00.
+The 256 memory addresses related to each other by the same high byte are called a "Page".
+The memory addresses with the high byte value $00 are referred to as "Page Zero".
 Memory addresses $0100 to $01FF all have the high byte $01 making this block of memory "Page one", and so forth for 256 pages each with 256 bytes.
 The memory organized in contiguous 256 byte blocks or Pages is significant to the 6502 processor.
-Many parts of the computer are placed in memory based on a staring Page address -- the cartridge ROM location, the Operating System, and custom chips hardware registers.
+Many parts of the computer are placed in memory based on a staring Page address -- the cartridge location, the Operating System, and input/output hardware such as the custom chips hardware registers.

 Not all memory in the system is RAM accessible to a program.
 Some memory is ROM containing the Operating System.
 On some Atari models the Operating System ROM can be switched out to expose RAM at the same locations.
 However, the Atari' comprehensive Operating System provides many useful services and functions, so it is usually more trouble than it is worth for a program to disable the Operating System.